bnomei/kirby3-php-cachedriver/README.md

 When storing the data in one file per cache key then writing to the cache happens right when calling `$cache->set()`.
 This means you only write small changes and fast but it counts towards your max script execution time.
 This behaviour is well suited when a small amount of data changes often.

+### Serialization of data

+This plugin defaults to a simple serialization logic which is quick but only serializes primitive data types, closures, `Kirby\Cms\Field` and `Kirby\Toolkit\Obj`.
+This should be enough for must usecases.
+If your need broader support set `bnomei.php-cachedriver.serialize` to `json` which will en- and decode your data as json before storing it.
+That make is a tick slower but will ensure your data are only primitive types as well without the hassle of serializing it manually before caching it.

 ### Benchmark